Arc (Neil Young and Crazy Horse album)

 Arc is an album by Neil Young and Crazy Horse, recorded early 1991 and released in November 1991.

-The album consists of feedback, guitar noise, improvisations and vocal fragments which were recorded during various live shows on the 1991 US tour, and then re-edited into a 35-minute composition.
+The album consists of feedback, guitar noise, improvisations and vocal fragments that were recorded during various live shows on the 1991 US tour, and then re-edited into a 35-minute composition.
 Arc was originally released with the live album Weld in a special-edition 3-CD set called Arc-Weld.
 Separate releases of Arc and of Weld soon followed.